-Open the gravity water fill by pulling out the spout (Figure H - Page 12).
-Use a hose or vessel to fill the water tank.
-Water will flow out the water spout when the tank is full.
+Open the gravity water fill by pulling out the fill spout (Figure 10).
+Use a hose or vessel to fit the fill spout.
+Water will flow out the water fill when the tank is full.

-SANITIZING WATER TANK - Sanitizing your unit's water tank before initial use, after a period of nonuse, and whenever the tank is suspected of being contaminated.
-Open the drain cock and let the water drain out.
+SANITIZING WATER TANK - Sanitize your unit's water tank before initial use, after a period of non-use and whenever the tank is suspected of being contaminated.
+Open the drain cock and drain the water out.
 When the tank is empty, close the drain cock.
 Mix 3 gallons of water with 1⁄4 cup of liquid household bleach.
-Pour solution into the tank through the gravity water fill.
-Wait three (3) hours.
-Drain and flush the tank with fresh, potable water.
+Pour solution into tank through gravity water fill.
+Wait 3 hours.
+Drain the tank with fresh, potable water.
 If a chlorine taste lingers, pour 1 quart of vinegar and 5 gallons of water into the tank.
-Wait several days before draining the tank.
-Flush the tank with fresh, potable water.
+Wait several days before draining tank.
+Flush tank with fresh, potable water.